DanoDataScientist/Credit-Union-Scrape/README.md

 # Credit-Union-Scrape
-Based on a job request on UpWork, I scrape data on credit unions.
+Based on a job request posted on the freelance website, UpWork, I create a python script that scrapes data from a website that stores data on all credit unions in the United States.

 <b>The job description was:</b>